qinlang0628/2020-msia423-Qin-Covid19/README.md

 ## Success criteria

 The machine learning performance metric is [Root mean squared logarithmic error](https://www.kaggle.com/wiki/RootMeanSquaredLogarithmicError), which will be used to assess the model's performace.
 The final score is the mean of the RMSLE over fatalies and confirmed cases for all countries.
 The lower the RMSLE, the better the result.
-The desirable result of RMSLE equal or smaller than 0.2, meaning the square root of log error is not more than 20%.
+The desirable result of RMSLE equal or smaller than 0.2, meaning the square root of log error of the prediction is not more than 20%.

-The metric that would actually measure the business outcome desired is transmission rate.
+The metric that would actually measure the business outcome is transmission rate.
 If proper factors are identified by the model and addressed by the government, there could be a slower increase or even reduction in the transmission rate.
 However, the nature of this project determines its business outcome is difficult to measure.

 ## Planning